stevenhiek/iFood-Campaign-Analytics/README.md

 ### Campaign Performance
 * Campaign respondents have an **average total spend of $1,023, which is 2.3 times greater than that of non-respondents.**
 * Overall performance across campaigns shows the **lowest CPC at $63 within the Loyal Customer segment**, while the Top Customer segment records a significantly higher CPC of $179.
-* •	Campaign 2 has the lowest return on investment of -0.3, whereas **Campaign 5 has the highest return on investment of 3.5.**
+* •	Campaign 2 has the lowest ROI of -0.3, whereas **Campaign 5 has the highest ROI of 3.5.**

 ![Campaign_performance_pic](https://github.com/stevenhiek/iFood-Campaign-Analytics/blob/main/Charts%2C%20Graphs%2C%20and%20Other/Campaign_performance.png)